Sergey-Proskurnin/team-project-kapusta-app/README.md

   **Dream Team Lead**

-  - Leading role on the project, the logic of user authorization on the backend, connection of a swagger by authorization endpoints, connection of a refresh token, styles and logic of the form for entering expenses and income, connection of authorization via Google, styles and logic of the Balance page view on a mobile device, fixing bugs, resolving conflicts when merging branches to the master, technical and moral support of the project team members 24/7
+  - Leading role on the project, the logic of user authorization on the backend, connection of a swagger by authorization endpoints, styles and logic of the form for entering expenses and income, connection of authorization via Google, styles and logic of the Balance page on a mobile device, fixing bugs, resolving conflicts when merging branches to the master, technical and moral support of the project team members 24/7

 - [<img src="https://img.shields.io/badge/-Olena%20Kaminska-FBF530 " />](https://github.com/OlenaKa) -
   **Redux Queen**

-  - Redux, transaction list component (no styles and mobile version), summary component (no styles), add transaction component (no styles), component modify transaction, delete option, refresh token
+  - Redux - transactions reducers, transaction list component (logic for tablet and desktop versions), summary component (logic), add transaction component (logic), component modify transaction, delete option, calendar and custom calculator components, authorization.

 - [<img src="https://img.shields.io/badge/-Sergii%20Maksymenko-30FB3D" />](https://github.com/uaMonterey) -
   **Creative director**

-  - List of transactions in the mobile version, User menu style and logic, Routing, Team modal window, Header style, changing avatar logic, custom catgories select and styles, Button toGoBack and Button toGoReport logic and style
+  - List of transactions in the mobile version, User menu style and logic, Routing, Team modal window, Header style, custom categories select and styles, Button toGoBack and Button toGoReport logic and style

 - [<img src="https://img.shields.io/badge/-Alla%20Moisieieva-6360F8" />](https://github.com/alalasimys) -
   **"Scream" Master**